lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-when-you-wake-up-in-the-morning.md

 a reign of emperors who ruled not out of fear, but through good character and the love for their people.

-Even though Marcus' times were plagued by war and disease, he carried out his duties with unwavering purpose and grace.
+Even though Marcus' times were plagued by famine, plague and war, he carried out his duties with unwavering purpose and grace.
 Marcus was a stoic.
 He understood the nature of the world and tried not to control it,